-Traditional Korean Restaurant
+Traditional Korean Restaurant (Wonjo)

 Traditional Korean Restaurant (aka Wonjo), is a gem in the midst of a multitude of self-proclaimed best Pork Bone Soups, Bibimbops and Soon Tofu restaurants in North York.
 Though the name may not be unique, who needs to be when you are serving